Mrrvm/os_lusiadas_2/content/grounds.md

 The exhibition took place in *Palácio de Cristal*, a garden where 1.3 million visitors could go by foot, train or cable car, visit a theatre, a zoo, a tea house, several monuments, as well as inhabitants from the former colonies living on display for the duration of the event - to simulate their "real" habitat.
 On the entrance of the exhibition stood a temporary statue - the Portuguese Monument to Colonial Effort -, which was later replicated in stone, dismantled in 1943, and re-erected in 1984 under the city's council orders.
 The statue has been contested through grafitti and art exhibtions (e.g. [[Unearthing memories]] and [[grounds#^fig-fascists-out]]), while it has also been celebrated by the extreme right-wing party "Ergue-te".[^colonial-exhibitions]

 In Lisbon, a similar exhibition was held in 1940 - the Portuguese World Exhibition -, with 3 million visitors, and leaving behind the famous touristic attraction - "Padrão dos Descobrimentos" - mentioned earlier.
-Both exhibitions, as B. Alves notes (together with the work of E. Peralta and Vicente, F.), contributed to a stereotyped view of the colonised as those who lack civilisation and order, by presenting them as "primitive" in "their natural habitats".
-Vicente goes further to say that these spaces served as a means to eroticise the empire
+Both exhibitions, as Alves, B. notes (together with Peralta, E. and Vicente, F.), contributed to a stereotyped view of the colonised as those who lack civilisation and order, by presenting them as "primitive" in "their natural habitats".
+Vicente goes further to say that these spaces served as a means to eroticise the empire, making a parallel between femininity and becoming colonised, in contrast with the imperial European masculinity that would control it.[^elsa-peralta] They presented a a sanitised version of colonialism, idealised and mystical “Portuguese identity” associated with the Portuguese maritime expansion and solitary heroes creating collective epic narratives.

-=="According to Vicente, the exhibiting of people from the colonised countries represented “colonial spaces that emerged as feminized, made of disorderly nature that the imperial European masculinity would control”—eroticising the empire, made highly seductive and available, in its appeal to “become colonized” and obscuring inequalities of origin, gender and sexuality."==
+The exhibitions served as tools to disseminate the ideology of Lusotropicalism

+This rhetoric rendered invisible the violence of Portuguese colonialism, by inscribing the idea of a softer, miscegenated and multicultural colonialism

 An idea of empire built upon the notion of the Portuguese as a marine folk, descendant of the “heroic discoverers of the world”, held by fate to the higher call of helping others “reach civilisation”—through colonisation.
-This rhetoric rendered invisible the violence of Portuguese colonialism, by inscribing the idea of a softer, miscegenated and multicultural colonialism

 After 500 centuries of colonisation, the national narrative still revolves around symbols of Portugal as an imperial maritime entity, and ideas of the Portuguese “as peaceful, non-racist, gentler colonialists, and of their culture as universal, hybrid, somehow Creole, enriched by centuries of colonial contact.

 However, this miscegenation between languages is only favourable sometimes.
 Not only are they not considered languages by the Portuguese standard (e.g. Badiu), but when it comes to officially including the terms in formal settings, then they become slang, for example with the widely used words *bué* and *bazar* (from Kimbundu language *mbuwe* and kubaza, respectively).

-=="(...) as Peralta remarks, without historical scrutiny, thus allowing for a sanitised version of colonial history, in which the imperial was equated with the civilisational quality of Portuguese colonialism, mixing distinct temporal and geographic scales to form an idealised and mystical “Portuguese identity” associated with Portuguese maritime expansion and solitary heroes creating collective epic narratives.
+=="(...) as Peralta remarks,

 =="(...)
 As Peralta remarks, narratives that were previously mobilised because of ideological agendas are now repositioned in reference to the demands of the consumer and leisure markets and tourism, with the empire making place for the voyage, looking to build a story of these locations that can add revenue to the tourist industry."==